-Aluminum alloy power cable is a new type of material power cable invented by AA8030 series aluminum alloy material as a conductor by using special compaction technology and annealing treatment and other advanced technologies, while the copper cable is an electric cable with copper material as its conductor, which is commonly used nowadays.
+The aluminum alloy power cable is a new type of material power cable invented by AA8030 series aluminum alloy material as a conductor by using special compaction technology and annealing treatment and other advanced technologies, while the copper cable is an electric cable with copper material as its conductor, which is commonly used nowadays.
 Aluminum alloy cable is a kind of cable which adds trace elements as conductors on the basis of ordinary aluminum.
-Although it is an upgraded version of pure aluminum cable, it still has obvious disadvantages compared with copper cable.
+Although it is an upgraded version of the pure aluminum cable, it still has obvious disadvantages compared with copper cable.

 The corrosion of the cable conductor is mainly the electrochemical corrosion of metal, that is, the electrolytic battery caused by the interference of the original battery or stray current occurs on the metal surface.
 Magnesium, copper, zinc, silicon and other elements are added into the production process of aluminum alloy cable to improve its creep resistance, and the heat treatment process is also added.

 The melting point of copper is 1080, while that of aluminum is only 660.
 Obviously, the copper conductor is a better choice for fireproof cable.
 In case of fire, the temperature in the central environment can rise to more than 750℃, and the cable must be able to maintain the basic function of power supply to build the life support line.

-The cable operation experience shows that 80% faults occur at the joint.
+The cable operation experience shows that 80% of faults occur at the joint.
 Copper has unparalleled advantages over aluminum and aluminum alloy.
 Copper oxide produced by oxidation of copper joints is an excellent conductor and can still guarantee the electrical connection performance of joints and terminals.
 Aluminum oxide produced by oxidation of aluminum and aluminum alloy joints is an insulator, and its hard texture and strong adhesion make it difficult to form a good conductive contact, which is easy to cause hot contact.

-Under the similar energy consumption condition, the aluminum alloy cable cross section must be larger than the copper cable above two specifications to achieve the similar load flow.
+Under the similar energy consumption condition, the aluminum alloy cable cross-section must be larger than the copper cable above two specifications to achieve a similar load flow.
 The cable channel resource is an important part of the construction of urban cable network, and the increased conductor section has a serious impact on the cable laying and the cable channel structure size.

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.